facebook

 Achilles tendonitis often arises from a combination of factors related to foot function, footwear, muscle condition, and physical activity.
 One of the primary causes is poorly functioning feet, particularly the flattening of the arch, which can place excessive strain on the Achilles tendon.
 This strain is exacerbated when coupled with the use of poor or soft footwear that fails to provide adequate support and stability to the foot and ankle.

 Additionally, tight calf muscles contribute significantly to the development of Achilles tendonitis.
 When calf muscles are tight, they increase the tension on the Achilles tendon, making it more prone to injury, especially during physical activities.
 This risk is further heightened when there’s a sudden increase in sporting activity, particularly if accompanied by poor training methods or techniques.
-Such increases can overburden the tendon, especially if the body is not adequately conditioned or accustomed to the new level of activity, leading to inflammation and pain in the Achilles tendon.
+Sudden increases in activity may place additional load on the tendon, particularly when the body has not adapted to the change, leading to inflammation and chronic pain in the Achilles tendon.

 The treatment of Achilles tendonitis involves a multifaceted approach, focusing on both alleviating immediate discomfort and addressing underlying causes.
 Key elements of this treatment include Achilles stretching, strengthening exercises, and icing.
 These activities help in reducing inflammation, improving flexibility, and strengthening the tendon and surrounding muscles, thereby aiding in pain relief and preventing further injury.

-Additionally, radial shockwave therapy has emerged as an effective treatment option, offering pain relief and promoting healing by stimulating the affected area.
+Additionally, radial shockwave therapy has emerged as a commonly used management option, used as part of Achilles tendon management by stimulating the affected area.
 Addressing biomechanics is also crucial; this involves selecting appropriate footwear or using orthotics to provide better support and alignment, reducing strain on the Achilles tendon.
 Training modification is essential, especially for athletes and active individuals.
 This includes adjusting exercise routines and techniques to avoid overstraining the tendon, allowing for gradual and safe increases in activity levels while the tendon heals.

 Gap Free Heel Pain Assessments*